frconor-ebook/meditations/_posts/2025-12-02-spirit-and-life.md

 St. Paul says to Timothy, "All Scripture is inspired by God and profitable for teaching, for reproof, for correction, and for training in righteousness" (2 Tim.
 3:16-17).

-Try and help your children, maybe little children, little by little, to be exposed to the Word of God in small doses because, as St. Paul says to the Corinthians: "the letter kills, but the Spirit gives life" (2 Cor.
+Try and help your children, maybe little children, little by little, to be exposed to the word of God in small doses because, as St. Paul says to the Corinthians: "the letter kills, but the Spirit gives life" (2 Cor.
 3:6).

 The Holy Spirit is there behind those words, and He makes Scripture the living Word of God, experienced and handed down in the faith of His holy people.